mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 Another important issue for Spark Streaming job is keeping processing time stable and highly predictable.
 Processing time should stay below batch duration to avoid delays.
 I've found that Spark speculative execution helps a lot, especially on a busy cluster.
-Batch processing times are much more stable than when speculative execution is disabled.
+Batch processing times are much more stable when speculative execution is enabled.
 Unfortunately speculative mode can be enabled only if Spark actions are idempotent.

     spark-submit --master yarn --deploy-mode cluster \